 Apart from the conclusions of the judges and the deliberation of the powers called in final petition for a verdict on the commutation, he made a plea for mercy.
 It was up to the Head of the State, to whom the case was brought, to consider the solemn appeal in the comprehensive examination of all those motives which not for the only time in history, have induced a ruler to overcome with elemency the rigid confines of justice.
-If, in spite of this, the Fresident did not see fit to grant elemency, the Supreme Pontiff did not intend to question who was to decide judgment, taking into account all the aspects of this said case.
+If, in spite of this, the President did not see fit to grant elemency, the Supreme Pontiff did not intend to question who was to decide judgment, taking into account all the aspects of this sad case.

-Neither in taking his step did the Holy Father deavy, as was inconsiderately reproached him, the right of peoples to defend themselves against the institutional state of the result of the result of the road to outside enemies.
+Neither in taking his step did the Holy Father deny, as was inconsiderately reproached him, the right of peoples to defend themselves against the insidiousness of internal enemies who today in no small measure try to open the road to outside enemies.
 It is well known, furthermore, that the Catholic Church does not condemn in principle the death sentence, the extreme punishment which certain crimes can demand when they seriously threaten the common welfare.